Blow in search for Yellowstone hiker as park rejects ‘risky’ mission

 The family of a hiker missing in Yellowstone was dealt a blow after authorities refused a proposed helicopter trip to help with the search.

-But it has emerged they were given a hard “no” on the phone just before 10pm on Monday night – hours before the voluntary climbers were set to fly out at 8am on Tuesday, reports Cowboy State Daily.
+But it has emerged they were given a hard “no” by the US Forest Service just before 10pm on Monday night – hours before the voluntary climbers were set to fly out at 8am on Tuesday, reports Cowboy State Daily.

 King’s father Brian King-Henke has been trying to organize a final rescue mission to find his son - who has not been heard from in a month - before wintery conditions set in.

-John Lamb, one of the coordinators of the volunteer searches, said it was made clear to him that Yellowstone authorities deemed it “too risky” to head out – especially since the search had transitioned to a “recovery” rather than a “rescue”, Cowboy State Daily reports.
+John Lamb, one of the coordinators of the volunteer searches, said it was made clear to him that it was deemed “too risky” to head out – especially since the search had transitioned to a “recovery” rather than a “rescue”, Cowboy State Daily reports.

-Yellowstone National Park Superintendent Cam Sholly told the outlet that they hadn’t received enough information regarding the planned helicopter flight such as its “capacity to fly in high, mountainous terrain” as well as the pilot’s previous mountain-flying experience, it detailed.
+Yellowstone National Park had tried to assist but Superintendent Cam Sholly told the outlet that they hadn’t received enough information regarding the planned helicopter flight such as its “capacity to fly in high, mountainous terrain” as well as the pilot’s previous mountain-flying experience, it detailed.

 Sholly said that the last thing the park would want to do was jeopardize any of the searcher’s safety.